 For more on the 2021 Oscars race, order the May issue of Entertainment Weekly — with covers featuring Chloé Zhao, Viola Davis, and Regina King — or find it on newsstands beginning April 16, and keep up with EW's Awardist online.
 Don't forget to subscribe for more exclusive interviews and photos, only in EW.

-See where 13 Academy Award winners keep their OscarsOscar does drag, wears winter coats, and more as Catherine Zeta-Jones, Geena Davis, Sofia Coppola, Melissa Etheridge, more show EW where they display their Academy Awards.
+See where 18 Academy Award winners keep their OscarsOscar does drag, wears winter coats, and more as Troy Kotsur, Melissa Leo, Ruth E. Carter, Adrien Brody, Catherine Zeta-Jones, Geena Davis, more show EW where they display their Academy Awards.

 Who has the momentum to win at the Oscars?EW's Awardist podcast delves into who's surging at just the right time in the final episode before the big night.